-Highlander Orientation was held remotely for 2021.
-During this two-day mandatory orientation, firstyear and transfer students engage in a variety of programs, ranging from meetings with academic advisors to introductions to student services available on campus.
-Students receive safety information through training programs with UCPD, Campus Advocacy, Resources & Education (CARE), and Title IX/EOAA.
+Highlander Orientation was held remotely for 2021 and in-person for 2022.
+During this two-day mandatory orientation, first-year and transfer students engage in a variety of programs, ranging from meetings with their colleges to introductions to student services available on campus.
+Students receive safety information through training programs with UCPD, Campus Advocacy, Resources & Education (CARE), Title IX/EOAA and Student Life.

 - UCPD Safety Orientation: first-year and transfer students participate in a safety orientation with UCPD during Highlander Orientation.
 Topics covered:

 - o Safety contact information

 - Emergency call boxes

 - Escort Service

-- Personal Property Protection

-- o Bicycle Safety

-- General Personal Safety tips

-- Life on Campus & Consent with CARE, and Sexual Violence and Discrimination: First-year students participate in the "Life on Campus & Consent with CARE" presentation.
-"Life on Campus" is a skit program that depicts real-life scenarios students may encounter while on campus.
+- Personal Property Protection - Bicycle Safety - o General Personal Safety tips - Lessons Learned and Student Life: First-year students participate in the "Lessons Learned" presentation, which is a skit program that depicts real-life scenarios students may encounter while on campus.
 Students learn about campus resources available at UCR to help navigate these situations.
-"Consent with CARE" provides students with information about CARE advocates and services and resources relating to sexual violence.
-Staff from Title IX/EOAA also provide students with information about UC nondiscrimination policies and Office services relating to sexual violence, discrimination, and harassment.

-- Transfer students participate in the "Consent with CARE" portion of the presentation only.
+After "Lessons Learned" presentation, the Student Life office shares information on getting involved in student organizations along with hazing and high-pressure group awareness. - Consent with CARE, and Sexual Violence and Discrimination: "Consent with CARE" provides students with information about CARE advocates and services and resources relating to sexual violence.
+Staff from Title IX/EOAA also provide students with information about UC nondiscrimination policies and Office services relating to sexual violence, discrimination, and harassment. - Transfer students participate in the "Consent with CARE" portion of the presentation only.